Davsan88/meme-generator/README.md

 - Use CSS for styling, ensuring the layout is responsive across devices.
 - Adjust text size and positioning using `clamp` and media queries.

+### 5. **Component Reusability**
+- Break down the app into logical components for better readability and reusability.

+---